zowe/community/Technical-Steering-Committee/issues.md

 ## Triaging Guidelines: *Bugs*

-Importance of the issue as perceived by squad organized by importance:
+Importance of the issue as perceived by squad:

 - **priority-critical**
 *Address Immediately*: The submitter has indicated (or the reviewer has judged) that the defect is causing significant detrimental impact such as production outage, data corruption, security exposure, etc. The issue should be pulled in immediately and resolved.
 If this is not possible, the issue should be escalated to the TSC immediately.